paed01/bpmn-engine/API.md

 An `EventEmitter` object with listeners.
 [Event names](#activity-events) are composed by activity event name and activity id, e.g. `wait-userTask`.

+Event arguments are:

+- `activity`: The activity instance
+- `instance`: The running process instance

 ### `getState()`

-To save state of a process, execute engine `#save` function.
+Get state of a running execution.

 The saved state will include the following content:

-- `source`: Buffer representation of the definition
+- `source`: Buffered representation of the definition
 - `sourceHash`: Calculated md5 hash of the executing definition
 - `processes`: Object with processes with id as key
   - `variables`: Execution variables